Lyra-Grants/lyra-live/README.md

 # Lyra Live _/
-Follow profitable traders, receive notifications and research trades.
+View leaderboard, and Follow profitable traders, receive notifications and research trades.

 ## Goal
 To surface leaderboard of profitable traders on Lyra.